Disintegration as a Path to Meaning

 This is the nature of disintegration.
 The old world is failing.
 And instead of letting it evolve into something more just, more expansive, more true, those in power are clinging to its ruins, tightening their grip, suffocating anything that does not conform.

-This is more than a political breakdown.
-It is a disintegration of our shared reality.
+This is a disintegration of our shared reality.
 You may feel it, too—the weight of systems unraveling, the sense that nothing makes sense anymore.

 We are at a tipping point.
 The question now is: will we create something new?
 Or will we let those in power drag us backward into a world where only a few are allowed to be fully human?